Dunbar: The Evolution of America's First Black Public High School

 “It is very clear that this high school has given a wonderful intellectual impetus to the youth of Washington, many of whom would have been unable to get even a sip at the fountain of knowledge, if they could not have quenched their thirst without money and without price…And here in Washington, if you meet a skillful physician, an excellent teacher, an expert typewriter, or stenographer, a faithful, efficient letter carrier, a distinguished officer in the national guard, or a good citizen on general principles, you are likely to find a graduate of this high school or somebody who has studied there.”13

 Dunbar was “the destination” for hundreds of high school age children and its promise of “creating generations of leaders” attracted students from all over the country.14 The expectations were clear.
-“Everybody who to went that high school was expected to go to college,” recalled alumna Florence Ladd who went on to become a dean at Harvard.
+“Everybody who went to that high school was expected to go to college,” recalled alumna Florence Ladd who went on to become a dean at Harvard.
 And that wasn’t all: “We were taught that we had to be better than white students at the next level when we went to university.”15

 Students’ post-graduation accomplishments reflected the investment of their teachers.
 “Teachers were achievement-motivated…pushing to do the best, but the parents were pushing; everybody was pushing…yet we had a camaraderie among ourselves,” remembered Roscoe Brown, an alum who went on to become a Tuskegee Airman.16